citrusframework/citrus/modules/citrus-rmi/README.md

 Licensing
 ---------

-Copyright 2006-2015 ConSol* Software GmbH.
+Copyright 2006-2017 ConSol Software GmbH.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.